Spider Plant Pruning: How To Prune Chlorophytum Plants

 Grab a pot (with drainage holes) of loose soil and sit the spiderling in the fresh soil.

-Also, ensure you’re providing enough water, enough light, and maintain humidity levels.
+Also, make sure you’re providing enough water and enough bright light, and maintain humidity levels.

 It will soon take root and turn into a mature spider plant without rooting hormone or other treatments.